tohurtv/wn-bookings-plugin/README.md

 - turn the admin confirmation by switch
 - system will send special template 'booking-admin', so feel free edit content of template at **Backend > Settings > Mail > Mail templates**

-## Backend calendar

-Looking for backend calendar to see your bookings visually?
-Take a look at [backend calendar](http://octobercms.com/plugin/tohur-bookingscalendar) plugin.

 ## Public facade